d0nate110/cyber_physical_project/README.md

 *docs: added the commit & merge request conventions section to readme*

+## CI/CD Pipelines

+The project contains two pipeline stages; one is the "build", that **builds and checks the test status of the code**, and is executed upon every commit in every branch (incl. the default branch).
+Secondly, the "deploy" job is run when a **tag** is made (eg. a **release**), **with build** and contains the following conditions:

+- **Build** must pass as a pre-requisite.
+- The name of the tag should be a correctly formatted version ID of the form **vX.X.X**.
+- A new docker image tag is newly created under the group's container registry (can be found in Packages and Registries > Container Registry).

+The stage routines can be found in the repository's root folder, in the file <br>`.gitlab-ci.yaml`.

 ## Authors and acknowledgment
 Below is the list of developers who are actively working on this project.
-- Aditya: @adityaa
+- Aditya Khadkikar: @adityaa
-- Anton: @antongol
+- Anton Golubenko: @antongol
-- Askan: @askan
+- Burak Askan: @askan
-- Dragos: @florinel
+- Dragos Florinel Isar: @florinel
-- Oscar Reina: @scarr
+- Oscar Reina Gustafsson: @scarr

 ## License
 This project makes use of the MIT license.
 No contributions can be done to this project by non-maintainers.